 On each of the nine nights, a different quality will be meditated upon: humility, strength, detachment, charity, trust, justice, purity, joy, and generosity.
 After the religious service, the hosts distribute food to their guests, often tamales and a hot drink such as ponche or atole.
 Then the guests break piñatas, and the children are given candy.

 The nine nights of posadas leading up to Christmas are said to represent the nine months that Jesus spent in Mary's womb, or alternatively, to represent nine days journey that it took Mary and Joseph to get from Nazareth (where they lived) to Bethlehem (where Jesus was born).

 History of the Posadas

 Now a widely-celebrated tradition throughout Latin America, there is evidence that the posadas originated in colonial Mexico.
-The Augustinian friars of San Agustin de Acolman, near Mexico City are believed to have organized the first posadas.
+The Augustinian friars of San Agustin de Acolman, near Mexico City, are believed to have organized the first posadas.

 The tradition seems to be one of many examples of how the Catholic religion in Mexico was adapted to make it easier for the indigenous people to understand and blend with their earlier beliefs.
 The Aztecs had a tradition of honoring their god Huitzilopochtli at the same time of year (coinciding with the winter solstice).

-The Posada celebrations were originally held in the church, but the custom spread and later was celebrated in haciendas, and then in family homes, gradually taking the form of the celebration as it is now practiced by the time of the 19th century.
+The Posada celebrations were originally held in the church, but the custom spread.
+Later it was celebrated in haciendas, and then in family homes, gradually taking the form of the celebration as it is now practiced by the time of the 19th century.

 Besides neighborhood posadas, often schools and community organizations will organize a one-off posada on one of the nights between the 16th and the 24th.
-If a posada or other Christmas party is held earlier in December for scheduling concerns, it may be referred to as a "preposada."
+If a posada or other Christmas party is held earlier in December for scheduling concerns, it may be referred to as a "pre-posada."